drbr/euchreSpace/index.md

 ### Variations

+Some communities adopt additional house rules in the Bidding phase.
+Our family doesn't use any of these, but some common ones are listed here.

-- Some communities allow the highest bidder to name “no trump”, where there are no left or right bowers, leaving **A** high in all four suits.
-Our family does not do this.
+- The winning bidder is allowed to name "no trump", where there are no left or right bowers, leaving **A** high in all four suits.
-- Some communities require the dealer to place a minimum bid (often 3 or 4) if all the preceding players have passed.
-We don’t do this either.
+- Players must bid at least a minimum value (often 3), or else pass.
+- If all the preceding players passed, the dealer must place a minimum bid (often 3 or 4).
+This is similar to the _stick the dealer_ variation in conventional Euchre, but is not as necessary in Bid Euchre, as almost always at least one player has a strong enough hand to bid.

 ### Special Bids: Playing Alone

 In addition to the bids described above, **a player may also bid to take all six tricks by playing alone**.
-This is nicknamed _shooting the moon_, or simply "shooting".
-A player may do this in one of two ways:
+We call this _shooting the moon_, or simply "shooting".
+A player may do this in one of two
+ways:

 - The player bids to play alone after exchanging one card from their own hand with a card from their partner’s hand (in conventional Euchre, this exchange is often called _partner's best_).
 To place